-We like using the "fruit free smoothie" recipe (included below) as a base or starting point and then add or subtract vegetables depending on what you have available.
+We like using the “fruit free smoothie” recipe (included below) as a base or starting point and then add or subtract vegetables depending on what you have available.
 If you cannot tolerate fruit you can use a great deal of green vegetables to make a great smoothie.
 If you are able to tolerate fruit, you may find that adding a small amount of fruit, such as berries, gives your smoothie a little variation as well.
-Make sure to always balance the fruit out with ample protein in the form of a protein powder, we recommend Vital Protein Collagen Peptides or the new Standard Process plant based protein powders, you can also add coconut flour in place of a protein powder, if needed.
+Make sure to always balance the fruit out with ample protein in the form of a protein powder.
+We recommend Vital Protein Collagen Peptides or the new Standard Process plant based protein powders and you can also add coconut flour in place of protein powder, if needed.

-For fruit free smoothies: https://consciouscleanse.com/fruit-free-green-smoothie/ You can add lots of different vegetables depending on what I have on hand, including celery, beets and carrots.
+For fruit free smoothies: https://consciouscleanse.com/fruit-free-green-smoothie/.
+You can add lots of different vegetables depending on what you have on hand, including celery, beets and carrots.
 You can omit the coconut water and use plain water instead.
 Adding things such as hemp, flax or chia seeds will also help to give this smoothie some bulk and added nutrients.

 Another variation you can make from time to time, and tends to taste more like a dessert, is combining some canned coconut milk with a little bit of pumpkin puree, vanilla extract, water, coconut flour (or Vital Proteins), spinach, cinnamon and stevia.